GoAuditsGoAudits

 WHS audits are comprehensive evaluations of an organization’s overall WHS management system.
 They assess the effectiveness of policies, procedures, training programs, and safety records to ensure all aspects of workplace health and safety are managed effectively.
 The goal is to promote continuous improvement in safety performance and compliance with relevant laws and standards.

-👉 Who conducts WHS inspections and audits?
+Who conducts WHS audits and inspections?

 1. Health and safety representatives